Symptoms of Valve Disease

 Swelling of your ankles, feet or abdomen

-This is called edema.
-Swelling may occur in your belly, which may cause you to feel bloated.
+Edema is swelling of the ankles, feet or abdomen.
+Swelling may also occur in your belly, which can cause you to feel bloated.

 Weakness or dizziness